ePSIC-DLS/mib_props/README.md

                                   )
 ```

 The function parses frame headers from a Merlin Single .mib file.
+It returns
+the number of successfully parsed headers.

 - *mib_ptr*